 Plaintiffs called on Johnson & Johnson CEO Alex Gorsky to testify in the punitive damages trial.
 Gorsky, often vocal about his dismissal about claims of asbestos in Johnson’s Baby Powder, tried to get out of testifying.
 But Judge Viscomi rejected his argument finding his previous statement indicated he had personal knowledge of the allegations of asbestos contamination in the talc the company used.
 It was the first time Gorsky took the stand in a jury trial over claims J&J talcum powder products cause cancer.

 The case is Barden vs. Brenntag North America, L-1809-17, New Jersey Superior Court, County of Middlesex (New Brunswick).

 Johnson & Johnson faces more than 16,000 lawsuits claiming its talc-containing products contain asbestos and cause ovarian cancer or mesothelioma.
 Last fall, the company recalled some of its Johnson’s Baby Powder after testing by the Food and Drug Administration (FDA) revealed it contained traces of asbestos.

 Beasley Allen has been privileged to represent thousands of people who developed ovarian cancer and mesothelioma after using Johnson & Johnson talcum powder.
 Beasley Allen lawyer Ted Meadows heads up Beasley Allen’s Talc Litigation team, and Leigh O’Dellserves as co-lead counsel in the talc federal multidistrict litigation.
-Sharon Zinns in the firm’s Atlanta office handles cases involving mesothelioma, including talc-related asbestos disease.
+Our firm also handles cases involving mesothelioma, including talc-related asbestos disease.